-(2) The accused may submit to the convening authority matters for consideration by the convening authority with respect to the findings and the sentence.
+- (2) The accused may submit to the convening authority matters for consideration by the convening authority with respect to the findings and the sentence.
 Any submission shall be in writing.
 Except in a summary court-martial case, a submission shall be made within 10 days after the accused has been given an authenticated record of trial and, if applicable, the recommendation of a judge advocate under sub.
 (9).
-In a summary court-martial case, a submission shall be made within 7 days after the sentence is announced.

-(3) If the accused shows that additional time is required for the accused to submit matters, the convening authority or other person taking action under this section, for good cause, may extend the applicable period for not more than an additional 20 days.
+In a summary court-martial case, - (3) If the accused shows that additional time is required for the accused to submit matters, the convening authority or other person taking action under this section, for good cause, may extend the applicable period for not more than an additional 20 days.